 In many jurisdictions a corporate can mitigate the consequences of any liability by cooperating with the authorities.
-It is no surprise that, in an era of increasingly scarce resources, prosecutors and regulators alike are willing to reduce potential penalties, sometimes dramatically, in exchange for cooperation by the corporate entity.
+It is perhaps unsurprising that, in an era of increasingly scarce resources, prosecutors and regulators alike are willing to reduce potential penalties, sometimes dramatically, in exchange for cooperation by the corporate entity.
+The DOJ's pilot programme is another clear example of this.